Alain Cardan - Ici Venus (Spirou, 1958)

 By 1994 he provided artwork for new 'Bob Morane' stories, that were published by Editions Claude Lefrancq.
 TWo years later he also started a new western comics project with Raymond Maric, called 'Le Cougar', but this remained unpublished until 2005.
 While still residing in California, he returned to the franco-belgian comics market in the 2003 with the series 'Galton & Trumbo', that was written by Jean-Marc Lainé for the Semic pocket book Mustang.

 Publishers like Ananké, Hibou, Loup, Éditions du Taupinambour, La Vache Qui Médite and Pan Pan have issued book collections of Forton's 1950s and 1960s comics output, for which the artist often provided new cover artwork.
 He also worked on new projects like the detective comics 'Tom Drake' and 'Dan Geronimo' with writer Rémy Gallart, that were published in the Loup collection Borsalino between 2004 and 2006.
 Plans have been made for new 'Kim Devil' and 'Teddy Ted' stories in cooperation with Alain de Kuyssche and Rémy Gallart, but these have remained unpublished until now (2011).
+He also developed a new hero called 'Hodiak' and by 2013 and 2014 he made new albums starring his grandfather's characters 'Les Pieds Nickelés' and 'Bibi Fricotin'.

 Besides artwork for comics and animation, Gérald Forton is also known for his pen and ink drawings and watercolor paintings about the American Far West.